patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 LLMs with retrieval-augmented capabilities, particularly its unique internal mechanism for accessing and integrating external datastores.

-### BART {#bart .unnumbered}
+### BART

-We focused on training the `facebook/bart-base` model.
-Although there are by now many more advanced models, and many of these (e.g. Llama) are compatible with , BART provides the main benchmark in the `unlimiformer` paper [@bertsch2023unlimiformer].
-In addition, each model treats special tokens slightly differently and, as we shall see, the way tokens are treated is important to the resulting training on KGs.
+We focus on training the `facebook/bart-base` model.
+Although there are more advanced models, many of which are compatible with `unlimiformer` (e.g. Llama), BART provides the main benchmark in the `unlimiformer` paper[^1].
+In addition, each model treats special tokens slightly differently, which is important to the resulting training on the KGs.

-### How we use BART for training {#how-we-use-bart-for-training .unnumbered}
+### Using BART for Training

-BART, like other transformer-based models, is considered adept at handling structured inputs due to several key features of its architecture and design. *Structured inputs* refer to data that is organized in a predictable, often hierarchical manner, with clear relationships between different parts.
+Like other transformer-based models, BART is adept at handling structured inputs due to several key features of its architecture and design.
+Structured inputs refer to data that is organized in a predictable, often hierarchical manner, with clear relationships between different parts.
 This contrasts with unstructured data, like free-form text, where the organization and relationships are not as explicitly defined.
-Examples of structured inputs include: databases or tables; XML or JSON data, where elements are nested and have defined relationships; Knowledge graphs, where information is represented as entities and relationships (triples).
+Examples of structured inputs include XML and JSON data, databases, and tables, where elements are nested and have defined relationships.

-### Appropriateness of the BART Model {#appropriateness-of-the-bart-model .unnumbered}

-When training our model, we chose to feed the relational data of our KGs as tokens into `unlimiformer`, as opposed to embedding the KGs as separate relations into vector space.
-We believe that our approach is more appropriate as it allows us to better utilize the the `unlimiformer` framework, while preserving as much of the KG structure as possible within the dataset.

-\*\*Work to train models individually.\*\*
+`How the training actually works, and how it relates to KGs.`

 #### Background on BART {#background-on-bart .unnumbered}